Smith & Wesson M&P: Variants

-In January 2023, it was announced that a 5.7x28mm variant will be released with a new gas-operated, locked-breech, rotating threaded Tempo Barrel System and a 22-round magazine.
+In January 2023, it was announced that a 5.7x28mm variant, the M&P 5.7, will be released with a new gas-operated, locked-breech, rotating threaded Tempo Barrel System and a 22-round magazine.

+In July 2023, it was announced that a .22 WMR variant, the M&P 22 Magnum, will be released with a new gas-operated, locked-breech, rotating threaded Tempo Barrel System and a 30-round magazine.